-- Say a sound for each letter of the alphabet and at least 10 diagraghs (sounds with more than 2 letters e.g. sh as in ship or ch as in chin). - Read words consistent with their phonic knowledge by sound blending. - Read aloud simple sentences and books which are consistent with their phonic knowledge, including some common exception words.
-(Words that can't be sounded out e.g. the)
+- Say a sound for each letter of the alphabet and at least 10 digraghs (sounds represented by 2 letters e.g. sh as in ship or ch as in chin). - Read words consistent with their phonic knowledge by sound blending. - Read aloud simple sentences and books which are consistent with their phonic knowledge, including some common exception words.
+(Words that can't be sounded out e.g. the).
+We call them 'everyday words' in school.